ReneViva/DSA-Project-Group-5/README.md

 * Kaggle Steam Dataset 2025 — Multi-Modal Gaming Analytics
 * AVL Tree algorithms (CLRS, GeeksforGeeks, and textbook references)
-* NetworkX documentation
 * Streamlit official docs

 ---

-### ✅ End of README

-> *Once each phase is completed and tested, push your updates to the team’s GitHub repo.
-Use commits like:*
-> “Phase 2 Complete — Added AVL Tree and Indexing Layer.”

----

-Would you like me to also prepare a **matching technical report template (2–4 pages)** with dataset schema, complexity analysis, and sample query examples next?
-It would pair perfectly with this README for your final submission.